isocroft/hecter/README.md

 # hecter
-A small library that utilizes the idea of state-charts to manage web app behavior enabling predictable &amp; responsive UIs by executing state transition graphs.
+A small (experimental & toy) library that utilizes the idea of state-charts and state machines to manage web app behavior enabling predictable & responsive UIs by executing state transition graphs.

 ## APIs